Academany/academany.github.io/_posts/2017-04-19-fabricademy.md

 coming_soon: false
 ---

+The intersection between textiles, digital fabrication and biology

+___

 ## Fabricademy: a new Textile Academy

 **A transdisciplinary course that focuses on the development of new technologies applied in the textile industry, in its broad range of applications, from the fashion industry and the upcoming wearable market.**